jimnarey/dell_inspiron_3000_ubuntu_install/README.md

 ### General

+Depending on options chosen during install, the following may not be necessary.
+Check for Wifi connectivity and the running kernel before proceeding:

+`uname -a`

 - If using Xubuntu open Window Manager settings and choose one of the HDPI or XHDPI themes.
 Otherwise finding the right spot with the mouse pointer to do things like resize windows is a pain.